 - In most cases for residential properties, fair market value is best determined from comparable sales data.
 This process involves analyzing recently sold properties and adjusting the sales for differences to estimate the values of the unsold properties.
 DTA uses mass appraisal techniques and computer assistance to accomplish this annual task.
 In addition to market, there are other approaches to value such as replacement cost approach and the income approach.
 The professional appraisal staff within DTA researches and analyzes the available sales information each year to determine the approach to value which will yield the best assessed values as of January 1 each year, the effective date of the assessment.

 - Property owners whose assessments have changed are mailed a notice of assessment change in late February or early March.
 Property owners are encouraged to review their assessment as soon as possible.
 If a property owner has questions about the assessment, information is available by sending an email, calling, or visiting our office.
-If a formal review is desired please download and complete an appeal form from this site by April 3, 2015.
-Appeals received after April 3, 2015 will not be processed until the coming year's assessment review is complete.
+If a formal review is desired please appeal online or download and complete an appeal form from this site by April 4, 2016.
+Appeals received after April 4, 2016 will not be processed until the coming year's assessment review is complete.

 - Additional information about assessment trends can be found under Real Estate tax in the "Overview Volume" of the Current budget on the Department of Management and Budget web site.